Windows 3.1: Reception

-Windows 3.1 is considered to be more stable and multimedia-friendly in comparison with its predecessor, while its user interface was reinvigorated.
+Windows 3.1 is considered to be more stable and multimedia-friendly in comparison to its predecessor, while its user interface was reinvigorated.
 It has been shown as an improvement, and it possesses more features in comparison with its rival IBM OS/2 2.0, which launched a month earlier than Windows 3.1.
+Chris Pratley of Microsoft recalled in 2004 that "Windows 3.1 (and then Windows for Workgroups 3.11) came out, fixed up a lot of rough edges [on Windows 3.0], and made a workable GUI system that ran on top of DOS".
+InfoWorld rated the operating system a "very good" value.

-InfoWorld rated the operating environment a "very good" value.
-PC said in 1994 that small-business accounting software for Windows had substantially fewer features than DOS counterparts.
-"A potentially serious problem with all Windows applications, accounting packages included", the magazine added, was "the frequency of system crashes—especially when running several applications simultaneously".
+PC Magazine said in 1993, that accounting software vendors that two years earlier scoffed at Windows compatibility, "are stumbling over each other in their rush to get to market with a Windows product before the competition".
+Naming Intellisoft's Accounting Vision/32 — the only Windows-based product among the 11 LAN-based packages it evaluated — an Editor's Choice, the magazine concluded that its power and flexibility "should lay to rest any lingering doubts about the suitability of the Windows environment for accounting".
+PC Magazine wrote in 1994, that small business accounting software for Windows had substantially fewer features than DOS counterparts: "A potentially serious problem with all Windows applications, accounting packages included", the magazine added, was "the frequency of system crashes—especially when running several applications simultaneously".
+"The trickle that began two years ago is now a flood: LAN-based Windows accounting systems are here in force", PC said in 1995 when again evaluating the industry.
+While the transition was more difficult and slower than expected, every major vendor of multiuser accounting software had some Windows products available, while spending "near zero" on DOS products.
+Customers' costs also rose, with Great Plains Software raising prices by up to 25%, and the magazine recommending 80486 or Pentium-based computers for the new products.

 Windows for Workgroups received lukewarm reception; it has been praised for its technical design, but it has been also noted as a "business disappointment" due to low sales.

-Regarding the marketplace, Windows 3.1 had received an enthusiastic reception; its retail price sat at $149, and over three million copies of Windows 3.1 were sold in the first three months.
-The year of Windows 3.1's release was successful for Microsoft, which was named the "Most Innovative Company Operating in the U.S." by Fortune magazine, while Windows became the most widely used GUI-based operating environment.
+Regarding the marketplace, Windows 3.1 received an enthusiastic reception; its retail price sat at $149, and over three million copies of Windows 3.1 were sold in the first three months.
+The year of Windows 3.1's release was successful for Microsoft, which was named the "Most Innovative Company Operating in the U.S." by Fortune magazine, while Windows became the most widely used GUI-based operating system.

 Microsoft ended its support for Windows 3.1 and Windows for Workgroups on December 31, 2001, although the embedded version of Windows for Workgroups 3.11 was retired on November 1, 2008.
-The operating environment was superseded by Windows NT 3.1, which was released in 1993, and Windows 95 in 1995.
+The operating system was superseded by Windows NT 3.1, which was released in 1993, and Windows 95 in 1995.